mogrady-professional/club-manager-chat/README.md

   - Password must be at least 12 characters.
 - User input sanititazation on both client and server side inputs
 - API Routing Developed for future Mobile App Integration
-- Email Notification delivered to project owner for new post alert
+- Email Notification delivered to project owner for new post alert (
+  SendGrid: Email Delivery, API, Marketing Service))
 - Invalid username / password detection

 Project uses the [EJS templating engine](https://ejs.co/) to render views, with data stored on a Cluster the [MongoDB Cloud](https://cloud.mongodb.com/) accessable through the Atlas interface.
 Simple frontend UI based on a modern off-the-shelf Bootstrap Template.